-In the past, a veteran was often seen as a male who fought in an overseas conflict.
-Currently, however, veterans may be better understood as those of any gender who have served in any role in the Australian Defence Force (ADF).
-This change recognises increasing diversity within the ADF, the impact of training for war on an individual, and that many roles, including those involving lethal force within an international combat zone (eg, the drone technology), can now be fulfilled remotely from Australia or an allied nation.
+In the past, a veteran was often understood to be a man who fought in an overseas conflict.
+Currently, however, veterans may be better understood as people of any gender who have served in any role in the Australian Defence Force (ADF).
+This change recognises the increasing diversity within the ADF, the impact of training for war on individuals, and the fact that many roles, including those involving lethal force within an international combat zone (e.g. the use of drone technology), can now be fulfilled remotely from Australia or an allied nation.

-Contemporary military operations now often involve ambiguous forces and drawn out campaigns, along with peace keeping, disaster relief, and humanitarian missions.
+Contemporary military operations now often involve ambiguous forces and drawn out campaigns, along with peace keeping, disaster relief and humanitarian missions.
 The way society understands and supports veterans has also changed.
-For example, some have argued that veterans of WWI, WWII and possibly even Korea experienced service as a whole-of-nation endeavour, with collective support being offered veterans.
-In comparison, those who served in Vietnam and in more contemporary operations have experienced post-service adjustment within a society that is more individually focused.
+For example, some argue that veterans of WWI, WWII and possibly even Korea experienced service as a whole-of-nation endeavour, and were offered collective support.
+In comparison, those who served in Vietnam and more recent operations have experienced post-service adjustment within a society that is more individually focused.
 This greater individual focus, in contrast to military values, can negatively impact the health and wellbeing of veterans and their families.

 Loss Associated With Military To Civilian Transition

-One of the most sensitive periods for veterans is transition from the military.
-The Department of Defence and Veteran’ affairs’ reports that transitioning veterans experience psychological distress, psychological disorders and some degree of suicidality well above community norms.1 There is increasing evidence that much of this distress is attributed to issues of loss.
-The veteran’s lost task (higher purpose) and lost team (significant others with whom the task was achieved) seem to be critical issues because they impact a person’s sense of identity and belonging.
+One of the most sensitive periods for veterans is their transition out of the military.
+The Department of Defence and Veterans’ Affairs’ reports that transitioning veterans experience psychological distress, psychological disorders and some degree of suicidality well above community norms.1 There is increasing evidence that much of this distress is attributed to issues of loss.
+The veteran’s lost task (higher purpose) and lost team (significant others with whom the task was achieved) seem to be critical issues because they affect a person’s sense of identity and belonging.
 These losses often are followed by a painful period of limbo which can last months or years, during which time veterans are yet to establish who they will become and how they can regain a sense of identity.

 The Impacts Of Military Operations

-Operational service often involves traumatic stress such as participating in combat, experiencing horror, or having closely held morals, values and beliefs challenged (eg, the lack of value afforded to human life in some countries).
-For some, traumatic stress can result in a significant change in how a veteran experiences themselves in relation to the world, which can lead to emotional numbing and hypervigilance (ie, always being “on guard”).
-Traumatic stress may be worse when there is loss or maiming of significant others through enemy action, or when an individual experiences severe wounds, injuries, or illnesses themselves.
-Sometimes this traumatic stress can present as Post Traumatic Stress Disorder, affective disorders such as depression, or anxiety disorders (such as panic attacks).
+Operational service often involves traumatic stress such as participating in combat, experiencing horror, or having closely held morals, values and beliefs challenged.
+For some, traumatic stress can result in a significant change in how a veteran experiences themselves in relation to the world, which can lead to emotional numbing and hypervigilance (e.g. always being “on guard”).
+Traumatic stress may be worse when there is the loss or maiming of significant others through enemy action, or when an individual experiences severe wounds, injuries, or illnesses themselves.
+Sometimes this traumatic stress can present as Post Traumatic Stress Disorder, affective disorders such as depression, or anxiety disorders such as panic attacks.

-Veterans can be stereotyped by others as an angry and violent person who doesn’t fit into society.
-Consequently some veterans have hidden their service history, which may preserve identity on one hand but undermine it on the other.
+Veterans can be stereotyped by others as angry or violent people who don’t fit into society.
+Consequently, some veterans have hidden their service history, which may preserve identity on one hand but undermine it on the other.
 Veterans may experience this stereotyping as betrayal or rejection by the very society they sought to serve, which can further fuel alienation, anger and grief.
-In relationships, veterans often avoid intimacy and subconsciously put in place protective barriers to maintain distance between themselves and those they love.
+In relationships, veterans often avoid intimacy and may subconsciously put in place protective barriers to maintain distance between themselves and those they love.
 In this case, while things may appear ‘normal’, beneath the surface issues of loss and grief may continue to erode the individual and their relationships with others.

-In many ways, the losses and grief veterans experience remain relatively unrecognised or misunderstood by society, resulting in a reduced capacity for society to acknowledge the losses and tolerate how veterans express their grief.
+In many ways, the losses and grief veterans experience remain relatively unrecognised or misunderstood by society.
 This misunderstanding and reduced tolerance can contribute to a prolonged and complex grief process for veterans.
 The resulting traumatic grief can lead veterans to avoid reminders of what happened; to see little purpose or meaning about the future; to feel in shock and detached; and to have difficulty acknowledging their losses and grief reactions.

 Prolonged or complex grief can also lead to an increase in chronic physical and mental health conditions.2